 Known to the west since Strand’s description in 1907, Encyocratella olivacea is found on the south-facing rainforest slope of Meru Mountain, Tanzania.
 Dark velvet femurs contrast boldly with olive and olive-yellow, a color pattern not seen on any other hobby theraphosid.
 Raising E. olivacea is not difficult, breeding may be challenging.
 Regarding the latter, note the climate from its vicinity.
-Temperatures are cooler due to elevation and there are precipitous drops at night.
+Temperatures are cooler due to elevation, with precipitous drops at night.

 Female E. olivacea have no spermathecae.
 Interestingly, a paired female will not lose sperm in a molt.
 Thus a paired female that molts can still construct a hammock with fertilized eggs.
 We were lucky to have observed this phenomenon once.